-A comprehensive list of the administrative requirements and cost items requiring prior approval is provided in Attachment III - Prior Approval Reference Guide.
-OEL allows annual prior approval for some items, while others require individual prior approval, as identified in Attachment III.
+A comprehensive list of the administrative requirements and cost items requiring prior approval is provided in Attachment II - Prior Approval Reference Guide.
+DEL allows annual prior approval for some items, while others require individual prior approval, as identified in Attachment II.

-To request prior approval from OEL: See Attachment IV - OEL How to Submit a Prior Approval Request
+To request prior approval from DEL: See Attachment I- How to Submit a Prior Approval Request.

-Retain clear supporting documentation for all costs associated with prior approval requests in order to establish that the expenditure:
+Retain clear supporting documentation for all costs associated with prior approval requests in order to establish the expenditure:

-- Meets the cost principles (is necessary and reasonable for proper and efficient performance and administration of the grant); - Is authorized or not prohibited under federal, state, or local laws or regulations; - Conforms to any limitations or exclusions set forth in the Uniform Guidance, federal laws, terms and conditions of the federal award, or other governing regulations as to types or amounts of cost items; and - Is consistent with applicable policies, regulations and procedures.
+- Meets the cost principles (is necessary and reasonable for proper and efficient performance and administration of the grant); - Is authorized or not prohibited under federal, state, or local laws or regulations; - Conforms to any limitations or exclusions set forth in the UGG, federal laws, terms and conditions of the federal award, or other governing regulations as to types or amounts of cost items; and - Is consistent with applicable policies, regulations and procedures.

-OEL DISPOSITION
+DEL DISPOSITION

-OEL will respond to submitted prior approval requests via the Office of Early Learning Financial Administration and Budget Portal within five business days from the date the request is submitted to OEL.
-OEL will notify the requestor if additional processing time is needed due to substantial research by the Office or where federal approval may be required.
+DEL will respond to submitted prior approval requests via the Division of Early Learning Financial Administration and Budget Portal within five business days from the date the request is submitted.
+DEL will notify the requestor if additional processing time is needed due to substantial research by the Office or where federal approval may be required.

-OEL will provide the final disposition (approved or declined) on the prior approval request via the Office of Early Learning Financial Administration and Budget Portal.
+DEL will provide the final disposition (approved or declined) on the prior approval request via the Division of Early Learning Financial Administration and Budget Portal.

-Prior approval by OEL is only applicable to transactions funded in full or in part by monies received directly from OEL and other early learning related transactions funded by other monies subject to federal/state laws, rules, and program regulations (i.e., program income, match donations, etc.).
+Prior approval by DEL is only applicable to transactions funded in full or in part by monies received directly from DEL and other early learning related transactions funded by other monies subject to federal/state laws, rules, and program regulations (i.e., program income, match donations, etc.).

-Prior approval by OEL is based on the limited information submitted with the request as justification for the proposed expenditure or action.
-OEL may question or disallow the expenditure if it is not in accordance with the facts presented or OMB and HHS requirements.
+Prior approval by DEL is based on the limited information submitted with the request as justification for the proposed expenditure or action.
+DEL may question or disallow the expenditure if it is not in accordance with the facts presented or OMB and HHS requirements.
 Factors which may be considered by a monitor or auditor include, but are not limited to the following: